 Regeni, who opted to write under a pseudonym because "he feared for his safety," was critical of Egyptian President Abdel Fattah al-Sisi's regime in his last article published posthumously by "Il Manifesto."

-with the highest number of police and military personnel in the history of the country, and Egypt ranks among the worst offenders with respect to press freedom," Regeni wrote.
+Al-Sisi "presides over the Egyptian parliament with the highest number of police and military personnel in the history of the country, and Egypt ranks among the worst offenders with respect to press freedom," Regeni wrote.

 "In an authoritarian and repressive context under General Sisi, the simple fact that there are popular and spontaneous initiatives that break the wall of fear is itself a major spur for change," Regeni noted.